 - Bake for 20-25 minutes at 300° F until edges are golden.

-Vanilla Shortbread is a multitasking wonder.
+These biscuits are a multitasking wonder.
 Just right for when you need something simple that’s also delicious.
 Tea time?
 Coffee break?
 Study session?
 After school snack?
 This is your cookie.

 Vanilla Bean Shortbread Cookies

 - 1 cup unsalted butter room temperature